eugeneyng/tuirsync/README.md

 ### Contribute as a community

-- The best way to help is **to actually talk about Alpen** as much as you can in blog posts and articles, or on social media.
+- The best way to help is **to actually talk about tuirsync** as much as you can in blog posts and articles, or on social media.
-- You can answer questions in [the issue tracker](https://github.com/eugeneyng/alpen/issues) to help other community members.
+- You can answer questions in [the issue tracker](https://github.com/eugeneyng/tuirsync/issues) to help other community members.
 - You can financially support development [on Ko-Fi](https://ko-fi.com/eugeneng) or by subscribing to [a paid account]() (coming soon).

 ### Contribute as a developer

 - Read our [Contribution Guide]() (planned).
-- Look for [issues labelled ‘Bugs’]() if you are looking to have an immediate impact on Monica.
+- Look for [issues labelled ‘Bugs’]() if you are looking to have an immediate impact on tuirsync.
 - Look for [issues labelled ‘Help Wanted’]().
 These are issues that you can solve relatively easily.
 - Look for [issues labelled ’Good First Issue’]().
 These issues are for people who want to contribute, but try to work on a small feature first.
 - If you are an advanced developer, you can try to tackle [issues labelled ‘Feature Requests’]().
 These are harder to do and will require a lot of back-and-forth with the repository administrator to make sure we are going to the right direction with the product.

 ### Donate

-You can support the development of Homa [on Ko-Fi](https://ko-fi.com/eugeneng).
+You can support the development of tuirsync [on Ko-Fi](https://ko-fi.com/eugeneng).
 Thanks for your help.

 ## Acknowledgements